Be You: Helping Students Find the Confidence to Be Themselves

 Confidence they can carry

 As a sticker on a laptop, a phone case or a water bottle, Be You becomes a private reminder a student chose for themselves.
-There's real power in that ownership — it's not a message imposed by an adult, but one the young person decided to carry.
-On the days they feel out of place, it's right there: a small, bright reminder that being themselves is enough.
+There is real power in that ownership — it is not a message imposed by an adult, but one the young person decided to carry into their own day.
+On the mornings they feel out of place, it is right there waiting: a small, bright reminder that being themselves is already enough, no permission required.

 Shop the sticker →